Romanov's Theorem in Number Fields: The special case of the Gaussian integers

-As Erd\H{o}s we will use the covering congruences in Lemma \ref{CoveringCongruencesLemma} to construct an arithmetic progression consisting of algebraic integers in $\mathbb{Z}[i]$ of odd norm not of the form $\pi + (1+i)^k$ for $\pi\in \mathcal{P}_{\mathbb{Q}(i)}$.
+As Erd\H{o}s we will use the covering congruences in Lemma \ref{CoveringCongruencesLemma} to construct a set with positive density in $\mathbb{Z}[i]$ consisting of Gaussian integers of odd norm not of the form $\pi + (1+i)^k$ for $\pi\in \mathcal{P}_{\mathbb{Q}(i)}$.

 \begin{proof}[Proof of Theorem \ref{ErdosVanDerCorputAnalogueTheorem}] We start by choosing prime elements $\pi_j \in \mathbb{Z}[i]$ such that $(1+i)^{m_j}-1 \in (\pi_j)$ where the $m_j$ are the moduli appearing in the covering congruences in Lemma \ref{CoveringCongruencesLemma}.
 We will use the following choice of primes $\pi_j$: